Skip to Content

 However, the court may order a higher or lower amount of child support, depending on the case's specific circumstances.

 For example, the court may order less child support if the non-custodial parent has a meager income.
 Additionally, the court may order more child support if the non-custodial parent has a high income.
-If you are concerned about how many children support you are being ordered to pay, you should speak to an attorney.
+If you are concerned about how much child support you are being ordered to pay, you should speak to an attorney.
 An attorney can help you understand the Guidelines and represent you in court if necessary.

 Gross income includes common sources such as earnings, rent, investments, pensions, trust income, annuities, workers' compensation, unemployment insurance, Social Security, disability insurance, and spousal support from a previous marriage.
 In addition to the amount of income that an individual actually receives, the court may take into consideration the amount that the person has the ability and opportunity to earn.
 Despite factors such as gross income, the court may determine that it is in the child's best interest for the parent to spend more time with them, rather than accepting a high-paying job.